-If, on the other hand, you've got something historic to sell, just email the details to us together with a picture, and we'll hang it where the whole planet can view it (if it cares to look in our direction).
+If, on the other hand, you've got something historic to sell, email the details together with a picture, and we'll hang it where the whole planet can view it (if it cares to look in our direction).

-The ad will stay live for a month, or two, or three and then we'll take it down unless you tell us otherwise.
+The ad will stay live for a month, or two, or three and then we'll take it down unless we hear otherwise.
 Okay?

-But look, we're not "working" the page as hard as we might.
-The truth is, we're busy riding most of the time, and (as the bishop said to the actress, etc) we have to fit things in when and where we can.
+But look, we ain't "working" the page as hard as we might.
+The truth is, we Sumpsters are busy riding most of the time, and (as the bishop said to the actress, etc) we have to fit things in when and where we can.
 Maybe when the economy picks up, when people actually start buying bikes again, we'll put a fresh coal on the fire.
 Meanwhile, you'll just have to take what you can get.